India 10Y Yield Rises on Oil Spike

 The 10-year US yield also neared 4.25%, adding external pressure on domestic long-term rates and prompting cautious trading among investors.

-The Reserve Bank of India has intervened in the secondary market, buying bonds to help cap the rise in yields, while long-term investors purchased 53 billion rupees ($574 million) of government debt on Wednesday.
+The Reserve Bank of India has intervened in the secondary market, buying bonds to help cap the rise in yields, while long-term investors purchased net 98 billion rupees of government debt over the past two sessions.

 Despite these measures, traders remain wary of further volatility as energy prices stay elevated and global rates trend higher.